openid-connect-key-binding August 2025

 This specification profiles how to bind a public key to an ID Token by:

-1. adding the dpop_jkt parameter to the OpenID Connect Authentication Request
+1. adding the dpop scope and dpop_jkt parameter to the OpenID Connect Authentication Request

 2. receiving the authorization code as usual in the Authentication Response

-3. adding the DPoP header that includes the code as a claim to the Token Request to the OP token_endpoint
+3. adding the DPoP header that includes the hash of the code, c_hash, as a claim in the Token Request to the OP token_endpoint

 4. adding the cnf claim containing the public key to the returned ID Token